 Personally, the room I was left with was 9 1/2 feet by 11 1/2 feet with a 10-foot ceiling.
 Almost a perfect cube.
 The worst of all scenarios for mixing.

 My solution to this was a ton of heavy room treatment, most of which consisted of Roxul Safe and Sound and Roxul Rockboard 60 insulation.
 This is an area of extreme contention among the audio community.
 Those who think they know best will argue endlessly on this matter of whether or not a mix room should be live or dead acoustically.
 Most agreed that small rooms needed to be dead acoustically.
 Not that dead environments are the best for mixing but they are the best of a series of bad choices when it comes to very small rooms.

 Let’s face it, most of us are not going to have at 25 x 35 mix room with a 12-foot ceiling in our house.
 And yes, I’m speaking mostly to those of you I would likely end up on this website, the majority of which are likely home enthusiasts looking for a way to improve the recording quality of some projects that they’ve already started.

 On a side note, there was a really good article that I read that started on music forum which really intrigued me and helped me a lot in the beginning.

 What I ran into initially, and what you were probably running up against currently ( likely the reason you are listening to me right now) is that I began to have all lot of self-doubt about my abilities as a recordist and a tremendous amount of self-doubt in trusting my own ears.

-If this is you then trust me you’re not alone.
+If this is you when mixing, then trust me you’re not alone.